- The BuildersConstructum

 Hadrian’s Wall was built by three legions... the II Legion based at Caerleon, the XX Legion based at Chester and the VI Legion based at York.
 It is quite possible that local labour may have been used though certainly not as slave labour but in what capacity is not certain.
 The legions themselves would have contained all the skilled craftsmen needed for the job and included surveyors, architects, masons, engineers, carpenters and more besides so it would have been a waste of their skills to use things like slave labour.

 The cost of building the Wall was minimal as the stone and other materials were already there and the soldiers etc were already under employment by the state.
 The cost today?
 This is, of course, extremely difficult to calculate for many reasons but in 1974 an estimate by Laings for the build of the wall in reinforced concrete was £55 million for a narrower wall.
 A better estimate for a wall built to the width the Romans would use was given at £80 million but with no dressed stone.
 These figures have laid in costs for materials and labour etc but the Romans ‘owned’ the materials and labour was afforded by the soldiers and possibly local people were drafted in too.
-So the cost would have been minimal.
+So, as stated, the cost would have been minimal to say the least.

 Hover over the legion’s names below to view information on that legion.